 Named one of Downbeat’s and Playboy’s top three drummers a remarkable ten times, Hooper has nine Grammy nominations to his credit, and has performed and collaborated with such musical greats as diverse as Quincy Jones, B.B.
-King, the Rolling Stones, Elton John, Grover Washington Jr., Hubert Laws, Nancy Wilson, Marvin Gaye, Eric Clapton, Hugh Masekela, George Shearing, Les McCann, the Royal Philharmonic Orchestra of London, and many others.
+King, The Rolling Stones, Elton John, Grover Washington Jr., Hubert Laws, Nancy Wilson, Marvin Gaye, Eric Clapton, Hugh Masekela, George Shearing, Les McCann, the Royal Philharmonic Orchestra of London, and many others.

 Since leaving “The Crusaders” shortly before the group disbanded in the late eighties, Hooper has continued his illustrious career as a solo artist and leader of his own bands, “Stix Hooper and Friends” and “Viewpoint”.
 The last surviving member of “The Crusaders,” Hooper continues to be a musical innovator.
-Currently, he is putting the finishing touches on his latest recording, the first in over five years, set to be released in early 2022.
+Currently, he is putting the finishing touches on his latest recording, “Orchestrally Speaking,” the first in over five years, set to be released in spring, 2022.
 Known for breaking boundaries, his new music is an orchestral work, representing a major departure from anything he has done before.

 “This new recording features musicians from all over the world, reflecting the universal appeal and global influence of music.
 Free of cultural, ethnic, and racial boundaries, it celebrates the artistic camaraderie and integrity that results when kindred artistic spirits share a common bond of personal expression and unite to excel in magnificent musicianship and spontaneity beyond a melodic, rhythmic, harmonic baseline.
 I’m very excited about it.”
 Hooper explained.